vdaas/vald/docs/overview/component/index-manager.md

 ## Responsibility

-Vald Index Manager has a unique and simple role in preventing stop-the-world.
+Vald Index Manager has a unique and simple role in controlling the indexing timing for all Vald Agent pods in the Vald cluster.

 It requires `Vald Discoverer` to fulfill its responsibility.